Hearing Aid Repair and Services in Princeton and Monroe, NJ

-Located in the Central New Jersey area, and serving the communities of Princeton, Plainsboro and other nearby cities, Princeton Otolaryngology Associates specializes in audiology.
+Located in the Central New Jersey area, and serving the communities of Princeton, Monroe, Plainsboro and other nearby cities, Princeton Otolaryngology Associates specializes in audiology.
 If you live in New Jersey and need your hearing aid repaired or serviced, our audiologists, Karen K. Herring, M.S., FAAA and Dr. Rajool Dave, Au.
 D, FAAA, will help determine the issue and offer a helpful solution.

 Hearing aids do not come with a lifetime guarantee.
 Like anything else used daily, there is the expected wear and tear.
 Instead of jumping to replace a damaged hearing aid, there are some common hearing aid repairs you can try first.